backand/docs/source/includes/_integrations.md

     }
 ```

+Next, we’ll modify the `backandCallback` function to send a message with Mandrill.
+Replace the contents of this function with the code on the right.
 This code does two things:

 1. The initial code fetches the attachment data from the server on which it is stored.
-If this code succeeds, it calls sendEmail with the file data provided as a Base 64 string.
+If this code succeeds, it calls `sendEmail` with the file data provided as a Base 64 string.

-2. sendEmail then takes this data and contacts Mandrill to send the message.
+2. `sendEmail` then takes this data and contacts Mandrill to send the message.

 ### Configuring the Code

 To tie the project together and finalize the above code, simply replace each of the placeholders with the appropriate value:

-* PATH_TO_ATTACHMENT_INCLUDING_FILENAME - this is the URL to the attachment you wish to send.
+* `PATH_TO_ATTACHMENT_INCLUDING_FILENAME` - this is the URL to the attachment you wish to send.
 If fetching this fails, sending the message will not succeed.

-* FILENAME_OF_ATTACHMENT - this is the file name that will be given to the attachment.
+* `FILENAME_OF_ATTACHMENT` - this is the file name that will be given to the attachment.

-* RECIPIENT_EMAIL - This is the email for the message’s intended recipient.
+* `RECIPIENT_EMAIL` - This is the email for the message’s intended recipient.

-* RECIPIENT_DISPLAY_NAME - This is the recipient’s display name.
+* `RECIPIENT_DISPLAY_NAME` - This is the recipient’s display name.

-* SENDER - This is the email from which the message was sent.
+* `SENDER` - This is the email from which the message was sent.

-* EMAIL_SUBJECT - This is the subject of the email.
+* `EMAIL_SUBJECT` - This is the subject of the email.

-* MESSAGE_BODY - This is the content of the email.
+* `MESSAGE_BODY` - This is the content of the email.

 You can also use the parameters argument to the action to send additional message data, whether that data originates in your app’s database or via the API call.
 Once these changes are made, your server-side action is ready to deploy!

 ### Testing and Deployment

-You can debug and run the action locally using the provided debug.js file.
-Simply enter node debug.js on the command line to debug.
-Once you’ve finished your local testing, you can then deploy the action via the documentation provided in the Server-Side Action’s UI in your app’s dashboard at Backand.com - head to the Actions tab for the relevant object, and follow the instructions on using backand action deploy to deploy your code.
+You can debug and run the action locally using the provided `debug.js` file.
+Simply enter node `debug.js` on the command line to debug.
+Once you’ve finished your local testing, you can then deploy the action via the documentation provided in the Server-Side Action’s UI in your app’s dashboard at Backand.com - head to the Actions tab for the relevant object, and follow the instructions on using `backand action deploy` to deploy your code.

 ### Calling the Action